evanrmurphy/lava-script/README.md

 - better reader (support strings!)
 - npm packaging
 - syntactic conveniences (like the dot operator)
+- access to other features of javascript, like loops and try/catch
 - more sophisticated macros, quasiquote or compile-time evaluation? see [arc forum thread](http://arclanguage.org/item?id=13740)